Skip to content

 4. Cross-Document Validation

 Single-document validation is necessary but insufficient.
-The real value lies in cross-referencing information across documents: is the declared income on the payslip consistent with the tax return?
-Does the address on the proof of residence match the address on the ID?
-Does the company registration number on the incorporation certificate match the one on the bank account details?
+The real value lies in cross-referencing information across documents: is the declared income on the payslip consistent with the ATO tax assessment?
+Does the address on the proof of residence match the address on the driver licence?
+Does the ABN on the ASIC extract match the one on the bank account details?

 This cross-validation logic is the most complex component to implement and the most expensive to maintain.
 It requires a dependency graph between extracted fields, tolerance management for spelling variations, abbreviations, and address format differences, and a confidence scoring mechanism.